 As with Mozart’s “Dissonance” quartet [1] , or the ragtime section on Beethoven’s Last Sonata [2] , here too we have a mini-scandal : a work that apparently the community of critics-musicologists pretends not to have heard… For an extensive reference to this would perhaps amount to a revision of the linear [and above all… deterministic] evolution of music.
-To cut a long story short, and because the purpose of the blog is not “educational”, we hear excerpts from Schubert’s “unknown” masterpiece : Lazarus, the oratorio that the great composer left unfinished for unknown reasons at the age of 23 [1820], never to return to it [he would die 8 years later].
+To cut a long story short, and as the concept of this blog isn’t “educational”, we hear excerpts from Schubert’s “unknown” masterpiece : Lazarus, the oratorio that the great composer left unfinished for unknown reasons at the age of 23 [1820], never to return to it [he would die 8 years later].
 Excerpts of it, like two of the ones we hear here, look directly at 20th century’s music.

 00:00 Ich Hab Ihn Gesehen 05:06 Auferwecker!
 07:15 Preis Dem Enwecker!
 09:10 Er Kam, Mit Trost Des Himmels